 However, not all store brands are created equal.
 Some of them match or exceed leading name brands in flavor and performance, while others simply don’t measure up.
 To get the best overall value, it helps to know when store brands are truly bargains and when name brands are worth the extra money.

-Store brands, also known as house brands or private label brands, are not manufactured by the stores that sell them.
+Store brands, also known as house brands, name brands, or private-label brands, are not manufactured by the stores that sell them.
 Instead, food companies make these products, sell them to stores at a low cost, and allow stores to put their own labels on them.

 Store brands are cheaper than name brands for two reasons:

 Woochoel Shin, a professor of marketing at the University of Florida who studies store brands, says they tend to get a bad rap.
 His studies have found that they often provide name brand quality at a lower price, yet many consumers see them as inferior.
 He believes the problem stems from the 1980s when many of today’s shoppers were growing up.
-At the time, many store brand items were low quality compared to brand names and received a bad reputation as a result.
+At the time, many generic products were low-quality compared to brand-name products and received a bad reputation as a result.

 Yet despite these findings, many consumers still shy away from store brands.
-According to Shin, when consumers know they’re tasting a store brand, they tend to rate it lower than a name brand, even though they often prefer the store brands in blind tests.
+According to Shin, when consumers know they’re tasting the generic version of a product, they tend to rate it lower than a name brand, even though they often prefer the store brands in blind tests.